-The Fish Store has garage parking for one small to average-sized car, plus an additional parking space on the harbour's south pier.
+The Fish Store has garage parking for one small to average-sized car and there is additional parking in the public car park (£3 per day).
 The cook’s kitchen is superbly equipped, with all the essentials and more.
 The laundry room has a washing machine and dryer.

 - SleepsUp to 10 guests